-- A. 1.
-As of January 1, 1991, employees, other than those assigned to the Fire Prevention Bureau or any officer assigned to the Headquarters Staff shall be entitled to a total of seven (7) paid holidays, with the option to take time off in lieu of pay for one (1) such day. - 2.
-Payment for holidays shall be computed on a 24-hour basis, one day equal to one ninety-first (1/91) part of the annual base salary, including longevity and college credits. - 3.
-Sections A1 through A2 inclusive shall apply so long as the Department shall work what is commonly referred to as the one-three (1-3) schedule of one twenty-four (24) hour day on duty followed by 72 hours off.
+2. Pay for holidays shall be computed on a 24-hour basis, one day equal to one ninety-first (1/91) part of the annual base salary, including longevity and college credits.

+- 3. Section Al through A2 inclusive shall apply so long as the Department shall work what is commonly referred to as the one-three (1-3) schedule of one twenty-four (24) hour day on duty followed by 72 hours off.
 If the City at some future date reverts to the ten-fourteen work schedule, paid holidays shall be renegotiated accordingly. - 4.
-Effective January 1, 1994 the seven (7) Holidays shall become a part of the base salary after completion of the nineteenth (19th) year of employment.
-However, Holidays shall not be included in calculating the overtime rate. - B. Subject to departmental manpower requirements, all compensatory time earned under this Article must be used within the year in which it is earned, except in case of illness or emergency, or other special circumstances to be determined at the discretion of the Chief or Director. - C. Employees in the Fire Prevention Bureau or any officer assigned to the Headquarters Staff shall receive paid holidays in accordance with general City Hall practices.

-D. Payment shall be made by the City in conjunction with the payroll nearest November 15th of each year.
+The seven (7) Holidays shall become a part of the base salary after completion of the nineteenth (19th) year of employment.
+Effective May 1, 2001 holiday pay will be merged into base pay under formula specified on page 19. - B. Subject to departmental manpower requirements, all compensatory time earned under this Article must be used within the year in which it is earned, except in case of illness or emergency, or other special circumstances to be determined at the discretion of the Chief or director. - C. Employees in the Fire Prevention Bureau or any officer assigned to the Headquarters Staff shall receive paid holidays in accordance with general City Hall practices until January 1, 2001. - D. Payment shall be made by the City in conjunction with the payroll nearest November 15th of each year.